bundlewrap/bundlewrap/doc/api.rst

 	A system managed by Blockwart.

-	.. py:attribute:: bundle_names

-		A list of the names of all bundles this node has.

 	.. py:attribute:: bundles

 		A list of all bundles associated with this node (instances of :py:class:`blockwart.bundle.Bundle`)

-	.. py:attribute:: group_names

-		A list of the names of all groups this node belongs to.

 	.. py:attribute:: groups